-• Type of barrier removal and time frame guidelines: Barrier removals will be categorized by District staff as maintenance, small capital, or large capital projects as shown in Table 4.1.
-The time frame guidelines identified below for each type of barrier removal will be considered when scheduling barrier removal work.
-Barrier removal projects of any type may be implemented concurrently at any time over this Plan's 15- year time frame.
+Type of barrier removal and time frame guidelines: Barrier removals will be grouped by District staff as maintenance, small capital, or large capital projects as shown in Table 4.1.
+The time frame guidelines identified below for each type of barrier removal will be considered, in addition to the prioritization criteria, when scheduling barrier removal work.
+Barrier removal projects of any type may be implemented concurrently at any time over this Plan's 15-year time frame.
 Where possible, the District will group barrier removal work with other planned maintenance and/or capital projects for economies of scale.